jeswr/noir_IEEE754/README.md

 };

 fn main() {
-    // Create floats from bit representation
-    let a = float32_from_bits(0x40400000); // 3.0f
+    // Create floats from bit representation (use conversion methods above) let a = float32_from_bits(0x40400000); // 3.0f
     let b = float32_from_bits(0x40000000); // 2.0f